By telephone: (+44) 01879 220793

 An Iodhlann, Sgairinis, Eilean Thiriodh, Earra-Ghàidheal, PA77 6UH, Alba

 If you can, do come and see us in person!
 You can find us next to the Co-op in Scarinish.
-Admission is £3 per adult, which entitles you to as many visits as you like while you are on the island, and children and members visit free.
+Admission is now FREE!

 - July and August – Monday to Friday 11:00 – 5:00

 - September to June – Monday to Thursday 9:00 – 1:00

 Our management committee is made up of about 15 volunteers from the island.
 All are enthusiastic amateur historians with the skills and knowledge needed to run a small but effective island historical centre.
 The Chairman and main driving force behind the centre is Dr John Holliday, one of Tiree’s doctors.
 If you would like to discuss a particular topic in person, please contact Dr Holliday at , or telephone 01879 220385.